raindev/homepage/src/posts/writers-block.md

 If you'll have a look on [timeline](/archive.html) of this blog of mine it will be obvious that I'm dealing with writer's block.
 I always wanted to have _real_ blog, to do `git push` to publish, to build it _from scratch_ myself.
 And about 9 month ago I got it.
 I found [Hakyll](https://jaspervdj.be/hakyll/) which felt awesome, like assembling a model airplane from parts.
 I've refined it over couple of weeks and got what I wanted to have.
 The first post event caught some attention as I've decided to post it to Reddit.
 There has been both positive and negative [feedback](https://www.reddit.com/r/vim/comments/484isa/why_i_use_space_as_my_vim_leader_key/).
 But there will _always_ be negative feedback, so it was fine.

 But than I stopped.
 Not that I stopped to write.
 I still drafted quite a few articles, had a few enlightening ideas of posts.
 But I never got to publish any of that.
-So, I decided, fuck it, I'll _post_ about writer's block as I got to know what it is too well.
+So I decided to _post_ about writer's block as I got to know what it is too well.

 How it usually was: